 Have you ever needed a hiatus from all the booze?
 Maybe you’re sick of the bloat, need some time to get your head back on straight, or have noticed that your drinking is becoming more and more frequent.
-I hosted a Sober September Challenge over in the private Facebook Group and the goal was to go 30 days sober.
-Having taking a break from alcohol more than once, here’s what happened in those first 30 days.
+Having taken a break from alcohol more than once, here’s what happened in those first 30 days.

 This post may contain affiliate links at no extra cost to you.
 For more information, please read the Disclosure Policy